-Whether you live in a cold climate or just like to crank down the AC and pile on the blankets, having an extra source of warmth is always a good idea when it comes to sleep.
-Just like the perfect sleeping temperature may vary from person to person, the perfect blanket does as well, which is why we looked into the highest rated blanket options for any preference from breathable to extra cozy.
+Whether you live in a cold climate or just like to crank the AC and get cozy, having an extra source of warmth never hurts when it comes to sleep.
+The perfect sleeping environment varies from person to person, and the perfect blanket does as well, which is why we looked into the highest rated blanket options for multiple preferences, from breathable to extra cozy.

 Whether you want to keep it on the edge of your bed, or tucked into the mattress, these options in a variety of styles and sizes should help you get comfy in no time.

 One of the most common and cozy options is a fleece blanket for sharing on movie nights or hogging while wrapped up with a book.
 Bedsure is our favorite option because of its affordable price combined with the variety of sizes and colors which are hard to beat.
 Made from microfiber, this soft material will keep you warm, but not sweaty as the material breathes and wicks away moisture.

 Reviewers love that this blanket is easy to clean, meaning kids, pets, and guests can all use it without making you worry too much as you can just throw it in the wash when they’re through.
 As it comes in a few sizes, it could be used as a throw just as easily as a bedsheet.
 One of the best features is its anti-static material, meaning your little ones won’t be able to shock each other after dragging it on the carpet.